Sometimes, and rather unexpectedly, an online bookmaker may close or restrict a customer’s betting account.

 - You have multiple accounts – you are only allowed to have one account per online betting site, if a bookie finds out you have more than one account with them, you will get banned and the accounts closed.

 - Abuse of free bets – this is sometimes known as gubbing.
 This is where a punter is using free bets and promotions from a betting site to make a profit.
 Doing this repeatedly could get banned.
+Find out more about free bets.

 - You are betting for or on behalf of someone else – as part of the terms and conditions of your betting account you should be betting for yourself, if it is discovered you are betting on behalf on someone else, again, your account could be closed.

-- You are a professional punter – whilst some people consider themselves to be professional punters and gamblers, most bookies don’t want to accept bets from these people – often they have tips and inside information which see the bookmaker lose more money than they want to, they therefore close the account.
+- You are a professional punter – whilst some people consider themselves to be professional punters and gamblers, most bookies don’t want to accept bets from these people – often they have tips and inside information which see the bookmaker lose more money than they want to, they, therefore, close the account.

 Tips to Not Get Your Betting Account Banned